VoidAlone/TimSeverance/docs/Teaching/C++/CS-2370/Projects/Project3.md

 The left side represents the bits we'll keep, and the right side represents the bits that will fall off.
-We're shifting right by two, so 101 will occupy the right partition, and 01 will occupty the left after our rotate is complete.
+We're shifting right by two, so 101 will occupy the right partition, and 01 will occupy the left after our rotate is complete.

 Post-rotate: